Saint Martin of Tours

 Ms. 124 includes the handwriting of five different people, in a pre-Gothic script or littera pregotica.
 The manuscript also includes rubrics of red lombard initials and the first words of each text are written in alternating red, green and light-blue lombard initials.

 These colours are also used for the sixteen large initials marking the beginnings of the texts.
 The initials are depictions of tendrils, containing interwoven embellishments and leaf and flower motives reminiscent of the style of an earlier (Romanesque) period.
 The page shown here (fol.
-124v) includes a beautifully created ‘O’, the first initial of a sermon by the pope Gregory the Great (ca. 540-604) on the ‘translatio’ of St Martin mentioned above.
+124v) includes a beautifully created ‘O’, the first initial of a sermon by Gregory of Tours (c.
+538-594) on the ‘translatio’ of St Martin mentioned above.

 Author: Bart Jaski, 2011